christianspecht/roboshell-backup/readme-full.md

 ### Encrypt your USB drives

-As mentioned before, RoboShell Backup can write to [TrueCrypt](http://en.wikipedia.org/wiki/TrueCrypt)-encrypted USB drives.
+As mentioned before, RoboShell Backup can write to [TrueCrypt](http://en.wikipedia.org/wiki/TrueCrypt)- and [VeraCrypt](https://en.wikipedia.org/wiki/VeraCrypt)-encrypted USB drives.
-You don't need to install TrueCrypt on any of your machines - you just need to set up each USB drive once ([instructions and more information here](http://christianspecht.de/2012/04/30/roboshell-backup-1-1-now-with-truecrypt-integration/)).
-RoboShell Backup will then run TrueCrypt directly from the USB drive, in portable mode.
+You don't need to install TrueCrypt/VeraCrypt on any of your machines - you just need to set up each USB drive once *(see the following links for instructions and more information for [TrueCrypt](http://christianspecht.de/2012/04/30/roboshell-backup-1-1-now-with-truecrypt-integration/) and [VeraCrypt](http://christianspecht.de/2018/01/07/veracrypt-integration-for-roboshell-backup/))*.
+RoboShell Backup will then run the respective encryption tool directly from the USB drive, in portable mode.

 > ### Please note:
 >